LSM-based Storage Techniques: A Survey: LSM-tree Basics

 In this section, we present the background of LSM-trees.
 We first briefly review of the history of work on LSM-trees.
-We then discuss in detail the basic structure of LSM-trees as used in today's storage systems.
-We also provide an analysis of the cost complexity of writes, queries, and space utilization of LSM-trees.
+We then discuss in more detail the basic structure of LSM-trees as used in today's storage systems.
+We conclude this section by presenting a cost analysis of writes, reads, and space utilization of LSM-trees.